+Never underestimate the power of praise.
 When students get back an A+ on a quiz, you can put a scratch-and-sniff sticker on it.
-Then, they can take that paper home and display it with pride on the fridge.
-They can also put it in a scrap book, mail it to less tech-savvy loved ones who want a chance to dote on them, or tuck it into a shoebox or folder to take out and enjoy in the future.
+Then they can take that paper home and display it with pride on the fridge.
+They can also put it in a scrapbook, mail it to less tech-savvy loved ones who want a chance to dote on them, or tuck it into a shoebox or folder to take out and enjoy in the future.

 Since printed materials require basically no accessories or peripherals beyond a pencil (and maybe a clipboard if you’re fancy), they’re budget-friendly options for schools and families.
 Similarly, printed materials have almost no learning curve to use, never run out of batteries, and never need technical support to work as they should, removing barriers to using them.

 8. Screen-free learning can help some students focus.

 Some people—adults and children alike—find it nearly impossible to focus while using electronic devices.
 Providing students with printed materials gives them an opportunity to work without digital distractions.

 9. It’s easier for students to communicate written mathematical ideas.